Proof Of Concept Milestone¶

 git push --tags.
 Once pushed to GitHub you will find a Release called v0.1 in your repo.
 You can rename it to Proof of Concept if you like.
 We will look for either.
 If you can't get tags to work just create the Release called Proof of concept with GitHub.

-If you have a mobile or desktop app you will:
+If you have an Android mobile or desktop app you will:

 - Upload your binary (.apk .exe, etc.) to that Release.
 To do this on GitHub you just click on the Release, then click "Edit Tag", then click where it says "Attach binaries by dropping them here or selecting them".